-Rosemary Harris On Stage - Theater Credits, Bio and Tickets
+Rosemary Harris On Stage - Theatre Credits, Bio and Tickets

 Rosemary Ann Harris was born on September 19, 1927 in Ashby-de-la-Zouch, Leicestershire, in the UK.
 She spent her childhood living in India, as her father worked for the Royal Air Force, but trained as an actor in London, attending the Royal Academy of Dramatic Art (RADA) in 1951 and 1952.